Saraz-Git/develop-payroll-tracker/README.md

 * `trackEmployeeData`: This function will execute when the "Add Employees" button is clicked.
 It will take the array generated in your `collectEmployees` function, sort the employees by last name, and place them on a table on the page using the provided `displayEmployees` function.
 Additionally, the function will execute the `displayAverageSalary` function to log the average employee salary to the console, and execute the `getRandomEmployee` function to log a random employees information to the console.

+## File location
+CSS code is located in assets -> CSS folder
+JavaScript code is located in asset -> Js folder

 ## Deploy
 The URL of the deployed application: https://saraz-git.github.io/develop-payroll-tracker/